Certified Circuits: Stability Guarantees for Mechanistic Circuits: Results

 \subsection{Circuit Sufficiency and Compactness}

 We study two questions: \emph{(i) sufficiency}: does the circuit alone preserve the target class prediction? and \emph{(ii) compactness}: how small can the circuit be while remaining sufficient?
-We sweep the circuit size $K\in(0,1]$ (fraction of channels retained), and report (a) the \emph{peak} cACC over $K$ and the corresponding $K$ (Table~\ref{tab:cert-vs-baseline}), as well as (b) the full cACC--$K$ curves (Fig.~\ref{fig:sufficiency}) across five test datasets and three scoring rules (Relevance, Activation, Rank).
+We sweep the circuit size $K\in(0,1]$ (fraction of components retained), and report (a) the \emph{peak} cACC over $K$ and the corresponding $K$ (Table~\ref{tab:cert-vs-baseline}), (b) the cACC--$K$ curves on \textit{vision} across five datasets (Fig.~\ref{fig:cacc-k-vision}) and (c) the edge-level circuit breakdown on \textit{language} tasks at peak cACC (Fig.~\ref{fig:llm-bar}).

-\myparagraph{Sufficiency.} \textit{Does using the circuit alone preserve the class prediction?} We evaluate circuit sufficiency via peak cACC (Eq.~\ref{eq:cACC}) in Table~\ref{tab:cert-vs-baseline} and cACC across circuit sizes $K$ in Figure~\ref{fig:sufficiency}.
-In general, \textbf{certified circuits consistently outperform baselines} across all five datasets and all three scoring algorithms.
-On ImageNet, certified circuits ($96\%$ peak cACC) increase upon the baseline ($86\%$) by $12\%$.
-Importantly, the accuracy on non-target class images is decreased for certified circuits.
-Thus, they yield more class-specific circuits, even on OOD data (see App.~\ref{app:res}).